Netanyahu to Obama - Tighten sanctions if Iran defies West

 Obama and Netanyahu have a history of difficult encounters, including a blowup in the Oval Office in 2011 when Netanyahu famously lectured the president on Jewish history.

-Having secured a second term, Obama visited Israel in March, where he eased the rift with Netanyahu and offered reassurances that he was determined to deny Iran the means to make an atomic bomb.
+Having secured a second term, Obama visited Israel in March, where he eased the rift and offered reassurances that he was determined to deny Iran the means to make an atomic bomb.

 But different clocks tick for the two allies.
 While they agree that Tehran could make its first nuclear device in months if it were intent on doing so, Israel warned last week this gap could shrink to weeks due to new Iranian uranium centrifuges.